vsbagal/MUSIC-STORE-DA-SQL/README.md

 most popular genre as the genre with the highest amount of purchases.
 Write a query that returns each country along with the top Genre.
 For countries where the maximum number of purchases is shared return all Genres
-3. Write a query that determines the customer that has spent the most on music for each country.
-Write a query that returns the country along with the top customer and how much they spent.
-For countries where the top amount spent is shared, provide all customers who spent this amount